cukminseo/NSLab-CUK.github.io/_pages/6-lecture.md

 ***

-* Winter School on Digital Humanities (Special Course)
+* Summer School on Digital Humanities (Special Course)
   * Instructor: Eun-Soon You

-* Winter School on Technical Writing (Special Course)
+* Summer School on Technical Writing (Special Course)
   * Instructor: Eun-Soon You

 ***